JonathanGrossman/mongodb_basics/03_node_query_operators.md

 Comparison operators compare two or more values.
 Examples of comparison operators are greater than, less than, greater than or equal to, and less than or equal to.
 You should be familiar with comparison operators from other programming languages.

 MongoDB comparison operators allow you to get a subset of documents based on a comparison.
-For instance, instead of getting one document by its `_id` or all documents from a collection, you can get only the documents that have a field with a value to meets the condition of your comparison operator.
+For instance, instead of getting one document by its `_id` or all documents from a collection, you can get only the documents that have a field with a value that meets the condition of your comparison operator.
 For instance, you can retrieve only the documents that have a field named `score` with a value greater than `10`.
 Or you can get documents that have a field named `first_name` with a value of `'Jane'`.

 Using comparison operators in MongoDB is similar to but different from using comparison operators in other programming languages.
 The similarities are conceptual.
 For instance, greater than is greater than.
 Less than is less than.
 However, some key differences are syntax and order of operations.
 MongoDB uses syntax like `$gt` and `$lt`, whereas languages like JavaScript use mathematical symbols like `>` and `<`.
-Plus, you use comparison operators generally through your code in other languages, whereas in MongoDB they belong inside an object that serves as an argument inside a function call.
+Plus, you use comparison operators generally through your code in other languages, whereas in MongoDB they belong inside an object that serves as an argument inside a function call (e.g., `find({ score: { $eq: 10 } })`).

-Unfortunately, the order of operations in MongoDB is not exactly the same as for algebra.
-To understand the comparison order, visit [MongoDB's page about comparison/sort order](#https://docs.mongodb.com/manual/reference/bson-type-comparison-order/#bson-types-comparison-order).
+In addition to syntax differences, another difference between comparison operators in MongoDB and other languages is the order of operations in MongoDB is not the same as for algebra.
+To understand the MongoDB comparison order, visit [MongoDB's page about comparison/sort order](#https://docs.mongodb.com/manual/reference/bson-type-comparison-order/#bson-types-comparison-order).
+Before worrying too much about order of operations, try practicing with simple examples.

-Here is a list of MongoDB comparison operators:
+Here is a list of MongoDB comparison operators.

 `$eq`  Equal to: Matches values that are equal to a specified value.
 `$gt`  Greater than: Matches values that are greater than a specified value.